admost/amrapi/content/user-revenue/user-ad-revenue/index.en.md

 - Allows only a request per minute per application id

 - By default, when a request is made twice for the same day, it returns the previously created csv file.
-If you want to get a new file from the same day, you must use `create_new_file` parameter.

 - If you are using attribution partner like Adjust/Appsflyer.
 You can increase your match score using the `attribution_partner` parameter.
 With this parameter you can get attribution partner device id as `AttributionPartnerDeviceID` in csv file.